ssabih/aad-vc/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>In a typical AAD VC issuance scenario, Microsoft Authenticator will authenticate a user using Open ID Connect to get the VC from AAD VC service by making API calls.
-AAD VC service will provide a VC which will contain claims about the subject of the VC.
-On receiving the VC, Microsoft Authenticator will resolve the DID to a DID document, check the Linked Domain and store the VC which can later be used to prove the claims to a VC verifier.</p>
+<p>In a typical AAD VC issuance scenario, Microsoft Authenticator will download a VC issuance request after scanning a QR code.
+After downloading the issuance request, Microsoft Authenticator will process the request which involves resolving the DID to a DID document, checking the Linked Domain.
+Depending on VC issuance contract requirement, Microsoft Authenticator might requst additional information from the use in the form of an ID token or self-asserted.
+In the end AAD VC service will provide a VC which will contain claims about the subject of the VC.
+Microsoft Authenticator will store this VC which can later be used to prove the claims to a VC verifier.</p>
 <!-- /wp:paragraph --></div>
 <!-- /wp:group -->